April4lu/Experiment_paper/README.md

 ## Experiment_part2
-  The part2 is a GAN network in which parameters of discriminator is from the file 'nn' and keep static in iteration. when you execute the test_for_GAN.py, the information of network will write in the file'cc3'.
+  The part2 is a GAN network in which parameters of discriminator is from the file 'nn' and keep static in iteration except the output layer. when you execute the test_for_GAN.py, the information of network will write in the file'cc3'.